-The stuff you need to include
+There’s stuff you might need to include

-- The position being offered.
+- The position being offered

-- The employment start date and whether the job is limited in duration.
+- The employment start date (and whether the job is limited in duration)

 Ask Human Resources or Legal to read over your offer letter to make sure it complies with the requirements in your city, state, and country.

-The stuff you need to leave out
+There’s stuff you might need to leave out

 - A request for the candidate to sign and return.
 According to her, this “can create an offer-acceptance situation, turning the offer letter into an enforceable contract.”